roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-06.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-06 ****** byNonStopFunGuy© My eyes were pooling with sweat and tears, as I looked up at my Daddy, seeing him continue to stare at the camera's little monitor.
+My eyes were pooling with sweat and tears, as I looked up at my Daddy, seeing him continue to stare at the camera's little monitor.
 He was pointing the camcorder right at the nasty nude teenage slut on his bed; his face didn't have emotions, but his shorts were bulging with the massive shaft of his beautiful penis.
 The sight of that shape kept me aroused more than the feelings in my pussy did; that's why I was here.
 But don't stare at it, I told myself.

  Even though my entire body hurt and my muscles in my arms and wrists and hands wanted to quit, I kept fucking myself furiously, really jamming the thing as deep into me as I could.
 It was so long and thick, it was a wonderful lover; my vagina felt so good stretching to take the contoured long rubbery shaft.
 It was better than David's dick earlier in the week, I was actually really happy to be learning that this hairbrush was a pretty good substitute for an actual male.
 As I continued to fuck myself for Daddy and the recording device, I thought to myself, I'll be fucking this hairbrush regularly now.